18 Nov 2021

-Taking visitors on a two-hour journey of discovery from the grassed picnic area in front of the Marine Rescue Headquarters, guests to this guided walk have the opportunity to learn about various groups of fossils - some dating back as far as 270 million years - while also enjoying picturesque views of the harbour.
+Taking visitors on a two-hour journey of discovery from the grassed picnic area in front of the Marine Rescue Headquarters, guests on this guided walk have the opportunity to learn about various groups of fossils - some dating back as far as 270 million years - while enjoying picturesque views of the harbour.

 Operated by local not-for-profit group Gondwana Coast Fossil Walk Incorporated, the walk is suitable for visitors of all ages.

 Taking place on a relatively flat trail, the Ulladulla Wildflower Reserve loop is a 3.4km walk featuring beautiful wildflowers set amongst native bush.